Apr 3, 2022

 Scott Stephens says simply: “I swear by it.”

-Acupuncture Family Practice is one of the first clinics to join the Blue Cross Blue Shield of Massachusetts provider network for acupuncture.
-The health plan will begin covering the procedure for most of its members on Jan.
-1, 2020.
+Acupuncture Family Practice was one of the first clinics to join the Blue Cross Blue Shield of Massachusetts provider network for acupuncture.
+The health plan has been offering coverage of the procedure for most of its members since 2020.

-About a third of Blue Cross’ commercial members - that’s 670,000 people - had pain-related claims last year.
+About a third of Blue Cross’ commercial members - that’s 670,000 people - have pain-related claims annually on average

-Members who are eligible can receive 12 acupuncture treatments a year, for any reason.
-No referrals are required, and the out-of-pocket costs will be the same as an outpatient visit with a specialist.
-(Because of federal benefit rules, the health plan’s Medicare Advantage members will not be eligible.)
+Members who are eligible typically can receive 12 acupuncture treatments a year, for any reason.
+No referrals are required, and the out-of-pocket costs are the same as an outpatient visit with a specialist.

-The decision is the latest step by the insurer to combat the opioid crisis.
+The coverage was one of the steps taken by the insurer to combat the opioid crisis.

-“We are constantly looking for non-opioid approaches to treating pain,” said Ken Duckworth, MD, behavioral health medical director at Blue Cross.
+“We are constantly looking for non-opioid approaches to treating pain,” said Dr. Ken Duckworth, medical director at National Alliance on Mental Illness.

 “There will be people with chronic pain problems who will use acupuncture and find relief – that’s a great thing.”